Hotel Review: Sofitel Singapore Sentosa Resort & Spa (Prestige Suite) - April 2019

-The hotel must know that its location has one main con with it being quite far away from most attractions.
+The hotel must know that its location has one main con in that it is quite far away from most attractions.
 Hence, it offers a complimentary bus service for hotel guests to Resorts World Sentosa and Vivocity every half hour.
 Even better, it provides another shuttle service to Paragon, located at Singapore’s main shopping belt Orchard Road, every 2 hours.

 For more conventional breakfast options, there is an abundant supply of bacon, baked potatoes, hash browns, and sausages.
-The health-conscious can also get their hands on salads, yogurt, and freshly squeezed juices, including concoctions that promise detox and anti-aging!
+The health-conscious can also get their hands on salads, yoghurt, and freshly squeezed juices, including concoctions that promise detox and anti-ageing!
 Of course, one should always get their hands on some brie after all that healthy eating.

 Guests who fancy some local delights will not be disappointed, as nasi lemak, prawn noodles, and curry are available.
 The choices may seem quite limited, but Sofitel once again makes up for it with the quality of the food.
-The nasi lemak comes with all-you-can-eat hard boiled eggs and sambal chili, while the broth used in the prawn noodles was really tasty.
+The nasi lemak comes with all-you-can-eat hard-boiled eggs and sambal chilli, while the broth used in the prawn noodles was really tasty.

-Although the official breakfast timing was until 10.30am, and we do see staff beginning to clear the tables at that time, there were still quite a number of guests having their breakfast.
+Although the official breakfast timing was until 10.30 am, and we do see staff beginning to clear the tables at that time, there were still several guests having their breakfast.
 It is worth noting that staff did not chase them away, but continued to serve them, with quite a lot of food options still available.
 This is once again proof of Sofitel’s top-notch service, where customers’ needs are consistently met.

 When you enter the suite, you are first faced with Sofitel’s signature art piece.
 You can then turn left to the bedroom or turn right to the living room.